 - Pour the custard into the tart shell and bake.
 Place the tart shell onto the oven shelf and pour the custard into the tart whilst on the shelf.
 The custard has to reach almost to the top of the pastry rim.
 Placing it on the shelf means that you can avoid spillage.Bake at 150°C (300°F) for 40 minutes or until the custard has set but has a slight wobble in the middle.Gently remove the tart from the oven and allow it to cool completely, and then refrigerate to set for 2-4 hours.

 - Sprinkle over the sugar and caramelise.
-To create the brûlée topping, sprinkle the caster sugar evenly over the set custard.
+To create the brûlée topping, sprinkle the remaining caster sugar evenly over the set custard.
 Using a blow torch, caramelise the sugar until golden brown in colour.
 If you prefer a thicker crunch, then sprinkle another layer of sugar over the tart and blow torch again until caramelised and golden.
 Allow the sugar to cool and harden for five minutes.
 Crack hardened sugar and serve!

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.